Fort Sill: Field artillery officers and the Olympics

-The first medal came from a totally unexpected source – a wiry field artillery lieutenant who took part in the pentathlon.
-In those years for the pentathlon, the competitors completed five different events on consecutive days (horse riding, fencing, pistol shooting, a 200-meter freestyle swim and a 3 kilometer cross-country run).
-In the pentathlon, competitors are ranked in the order they finish in each event and all their rankings are added to determine the gold medalist.
+The first medal came from an unexpected source – a wiry field artillery lieutenant who participated in the pentathlon.
+In those years for the pentathlon, the competitors completed five events on consecutive days (horse riding, fencing, pistol shooting, a 200-meter freestyle swim and a 3 kilometer cross-country run).
+In the pentathlon, competitors are ranked in the order they finish in each event, and all their rankings are added to determine the gold medalist.
 The lower your points, the better.

 Mayo started well, finishing second in the horse riding phase behind Bo Lindman of Sweden.
 Lindman was a favorite, as he previously won gold in the 1924 Summer Olympics in Paris.

 The next day, Mayo finished well in fencing as he tied with Elemer Somfay of Hungary at 4 1/2.
 Lindman was ranked 2 1/2 in fencing, so he held onto the lead with just 3 1/2 points.
 At the end of phase two, the unheralded Mayo was second with 6 1/2 points.

 The shooting results put Mayo in the lead.
 He finished first and had a total of 7 1/2 points.
 Lindman finished 19th, so the Swede now had 21 1/2 points.
 Carlo Simonetti of Italy came out of the first three rounds with 17 points.
 Another Swede, Johan Gabriel Oxenstierna, who finished 14th in fencing, brought himself back into competition by finishing second in the shooting phase.
 Oxentierna had 20 points.
 With just two events left, the standings were Mayo-7 1//2, Simonetti-17, Oxentierna-20, Lindman-21 1/2.

-Mayo and Simonetti both finished in the pack in the swimming phase – Mayo finished 14 and Simonetti was 15.
+Mayo and Simonetti both finished in the pack in the swimming phase – Mayo finished 14, and Simonetti was 15.
 Meanwhile, the Swedes finished 5 and 9 in the swim and were in striking distance of Mayo's lead.
 Mayo was 3 1/2 points ahead of Oxentierna and four points ahead of Thofelt with just the final run.